turtleship11/NetPractice/README.md

   Define destination networks and next-hop paths to ensure correct packet forwarding.

 - **OSI Model**
-  Understanding the seven-layer OSI model helps identify where communication issues occur.
+  The seven-layer OSI model provides a structured way to understand how data moves through a network.
+By separating communication into distinct layers, it helps identify where failures occur (hardware, addressing, routing, or transport), making network analysis and troubleshooting more precise.

 ### References

 - TCP/IP Networking Model documentation
-- Subnetting and CIDR notation tutorials
+- Subnetting tutorials
 - NetPractice official documentation
 - OSI Model overview and networking fundamentals